thickett/Colon-classifier/README.md

 # Colon-classifier

+**IMPORTANT** This notebook is designed to be ran in google colab, if you do so go through cell by cell rather than running it all - some of the models are quite large, and so are the datasets.

 ### Project Overview
 I have made a notebook that can be easily ran in googlecolab using the free T4 run time for creating classifcation model for a variety of colon-related diesase using medical image data.
 I create a few models and go through various topics such as transsferred-learning, evelotionary algorithms, CNN architecture, Efficent callback functions, data augmentation in Keras and much more.